Oesch's die Dritten

-Oesch's die Dritten is a Yodel Volksmusik family group from the Bernese Oberland, Switzerland.
-It consists of its lead vocalist and yodeler Melanie Oesch (born 14 December 1987), her mother Annemarie (born 8 February 1963), her father Hansueli (born 14 July 1958), her two brothers Mike (born 14 January 1989) and Kevin (born 23 October 1990), and Urs Meier (born 14 November 1980).
+Oesch's die Dritten is a yodel volksmusik family group from the Bernese Oberland, Switzerland.
+It consists of its lead vocalist and yodeler Melanie Oesch (born 14 December 1987), her mother Annemarie (born 8 February 1963), her father Hansueli (born 1958), her two brothers Mike (born 1989), Kevin (born 1990), Urs Meier (born 1980) and Heinz Haldi.

 The words die Dritten refer to the third generation, after grandfather Hans and parents Hansueli and Annemarie.